L-Belluomini/OTN/README.md

 2. Install the .apk on your smartphone.
 3. On the Atak app, go to the plugins list and load OTN.
 4. Now that OTN is loaded, go to the routes tool and select *OTN offline routing* as the routing method.
-5. Pick a starting point, a destination and a profile (currently either on foot or by car)
+5. Pick a starting point, a destination and a profile (currently either on foot or by car).
 6. Success!
 Here's a cat to celebrate!

 ![image](https://github.com/L-Belluomini/OTN/blob/main/img/51ZjBEW%2BqNL._AC_SX466_.jpg)